nausheen-ali/CODSOFT/README.md

 - Add new tasks
 - View current task list
 - Mark tasks as done or delete them
-- Save and load tasks from a file (optional)

 ### Technologies:
 - Python